Walt Disney Treasures: Wave One: Notes

 The Clock Cleaners short on this release is the edited version.
-During the 1990s, Donald Wildmon and the American Family Association persuaded Wal-Mart to discontinue the sale of the VHS tape "Cartoon Classics: Fun on the Job!" which contained the film.
-The reason for this was that during his argument with the main spring in the adjacent image, Donald Duck allegedly shouts "Fuck you!" yet in Clarence Nash's semi intelligible voice, he actually says "Says who?", which is made clear by the spring's reply - "Says I!"
-Additionally the Motion Picture Production Code, popularly known as the "Hays Code," adopted in 1934, would never have allowed the language in the first place.
+During the 1990s, Donald Wildmon and the American Family Association persuaded Wal-Mart to discontinue the sale of the VHS tape "Cartoon Classics: Fun on the Job!", which contained the film.
+The reason for this was that during his argument with the main spring in the adjacent image, Donald Duck allegedly shouts the F-word and "son of a bitch", yet in Clarence Nash's semi-intelligible voice, he actually says "Says who?" and "snake in the grass", the former of which is made clear by the spring's reply - "Says I!"
+Additionally, the Motion Picture Production Code, popularly known as the "Hays Code", adopted in 1934, would never have allowed the language in the first place.

-Due to this controversy, when the cartoon was included on the Walt Disney Treasures DVD set "Mickey Mouse in Living Color," Donald's line was redubbed as "Awww, nuts!", which was originally said in On Ice.
-However, the DVD release of Have a Laugh!, Volume 2 contains the cartoon with the original line reinstated, as well as its original RKO titles and illustrated title card.
+Due to this controversy, when the cartoon was included on the Walt Disney Treasures DVD set "Mickey Mouse in Living Color", Donald's line "Says who?" was redubbed as "Awww, nuts!", which was originally said in On Ice, and "snake in the grass" was replaced with angry gibberish.
+These edits were carried over to other DVD releases, including The Great Mouse Detective (2002), Funny Factory with Goofy (2006), and the bonus Epic Mickey DVD (2010).

+However, other DVD releases have kept the cartoon's original line reinstated (as well as its original RKO titles and illustrated title card), such as Alice in Wonderland: Masterpiece Edition (2004) and Have a Laugh!: Volume 2 (2010).
+More recent broadcasts of the cartoon on Disney Channel have also included the original line.
+On Disney+, "Says who?" remains unchanged, while "snake in the grass" is still replaced with gibberish.

 Silly Symphonies

 This set is more or less descriptive of "The Best of the Silly Symphonies", with the cartoons presented here in arranged by theme.
-The U.K. release, unlike the U.S. release, has the original "Jewish peddler" visuals restored to Three Little Pigs (although the original wolf dialogue as the Jewish peddler is not restored).